 - 43% of new customers buy something they saw in a YouTube ad.
 (Contently)

-- AdWords competitive rate of 87% allows your advertisement to fairly promote your products or services making you a competitor to those in similar industries.
+- Google Ads’ competitive rate of 87% allows your advertisement to fairly promote your products or services making you a competitor to those in similar industries.
 (Optimus 01)

-- Industry with the best average conversion rate for AdWords search ads: Insurance and Finance.
+- The industry with the best average conversion rate for Google search ads: Insurance and Finance.
 (7.19%) (Search Engine Land)

-- Industry with the best average conversion rate for AdWords display ads: Home Goods (2.19%).
+- The industry with the best average conversion rate for Google display ads is Home Goods (2.19%).
 (Search Engine Land)